-Welcome to the second of my detailed write ups of the third annual Birmingham Coffee Festival, where I had a fabulous time, exploring all things coffee.
+Welcome to the first of my detailed write ups of the third annual Birmingham Coffee Festival, where I had a fabulous time, exploring all things coffee.
 I can’t believe where the time has gone though: was it only two weeks ago that I was in Birmingham?
 Apparently so!
-Last week I got things underway with my traditional festival round-up, while this week it’s the turn of the roasters, who came from far and wide, although with a definitely focus on local roasters from the city and the wider West Midlands are.
+Last week I got things underway with my traditional festival round-up, while this week the spotlight turns on the roasters, who came from far and wide, although with a definitely focus on local roasters from the city and the wider West Midlands are.
 There are two more posts, one on food, and a general round-up of everything else.

 I’ve split this into three, starting with familiar faces, before moving to some (old) new friends that I made at last year’s event (where, sadly, I didn’t have time to do a detailed write up on all the wonderful roasters I met) before finishing with my (new) new friends that I met this year.
 Although Birmingham Coffee Festival has always had a focus on local roasters, this year’s event clashed with World of Coffee in Berlin, where quick a few of the higher profile UK roasters were in attendance, so I want to say a special vote of thanks to those who made the effort to attend both Berlin and Birmingham.

 You can see what I got up to after the gallery.

 Let’s start with the roasters who came the furthest to attend, Cornwall’s Origin, although in fairness, Origin has a UK-wide presence these days, so it was probably only the coffee which came from Cornwall.
 As always, it was great to catch up with Origin’s Oli Jones, who ensured I was well looked after both days I was there.
 The highlight, coffee wise, was a honey-processed Ethiopian Koke which Origin was serving up on espresso, a really sweet coffee which smelled absolutely gorgeous (and tasted much the same).